-KUALA LUMPUR: The ringgit rebounded against the US dollar today as risk appetite for the local currency improved after the government announced the revival of the East Coast Rail Link (ECRL) project, amid weak sentiment for the greenback.
+KUALA LUMPUR: The ringgit rebounded slightly to close higher against the US dollar today as risk appetite for riskier assets improved after the United States made trade concessions to China.

-Overall, the ringgit was traded mixed against a basket of major currencies.
+Similarly, the ringgit was traded firmer against a basket of major currencies.

 It rose against the Singapore dollar to 3.0192/0224 from 3.0213/0252 recorded on Tuesday, and increased versus Japanese yen to 3.9359/9398 from 3.9905/9945.